8 Interesting Field Trips for Middle Schoolers

 Schedules do get busier when kids move into the higher grades, but it is still important to plan opportunities for students to explore their community as a way to enhance their learning.

-Below are some of the places middle & high school kids should visit.
-These field trips will be interesting to older students because they offer a great deal of practical knowledge.
+Below are some of the places older kids should visit.
+These field trips will be interesting to them because they offer a great deal of practical knowledge.
 By spending time at these places students will not only make connections between the subjects they have been studying and the world around them, but they will also better understand what it means to be a a part of the community they live and work in.

 1. State Capitol Building